-Enter as a positive number deductions that are not connected with a trade or business.
+Enter as a positive number deductions that aren't connected with a trade or business.
 They include:

-- IRA deductions,
+- IRA deductions;

-- Health savings account deduction,
+- Health savings account deduction:

-- Archer MSA deduction,
+- Archer MSA deduction:

-• Deductions for payments on behalf of a self-employed individual to a SEP, SIMPLE, or qualified plan,
+- Deductions for payments on behalf of a self-employed individual to a SEP, SIMPLE, or qualified plan;

-Alimony paid,
+- · Alimony paid;

-• Most itemized deductions (except for casualty and theft losses, any employee business expenses, and state income tax on trade or business income), and
+- · Most itemized deductions (except for casualty and theft losses, any employee business expenses, and state income tax on trade or business income); and

-• Standard deduction.
+- Standard deduction.

-Do not include on line 6 the deduction for personal exemptions for you, your spouse, or your dependents.
+Don't include on line 6 the deduction for personal exemptions for you, your spouse, or your dependents.

-Do not include on line 6 any business deductions.
+Don't include on line 6 any business deductions.
 These are deductions that are connected with a trade or business.
 They include:

-• State income tax on income attributable to trade or business (including wages, salary, and unemployment compensation),

-- Educator expenses,

-- Moving expenses,

-- The deduction for the deductible part of self-employment tax,

-• Domestic production activities deduction,

-• Rental losses,

-• Loss on the sale or exchange of business real estate or depreciable property,

-- Your share of a business loss from a partnership or an S corporation, - Ordinary loss on the sale or exchange of section 1244 (small business) stock.

-• Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of 1958,

-• Loss from the sale of accounts receivable if such accounts arose under the accrual method of accounting, and

-• If you itemized your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, and educational expenses).
+- State income tax on income attributable to trade or business (including wages, salary, and unemployment compensation); - Educator expenses; - Moving expenses: - The deduction for the deductible part of self-employment tax; - Domestic production activities deduction: - · Rental losses: - Loss on the sale or exchange of business real estate or depreciable property; - · Your share of a business loss from a partnership or an S corporation; - · Ordinary loss on the sale or exchange of section 1244 (small business) stock; - Ordinary loss on the sale or exchange of stock in a small business investment company operating under the Small Business Investment Act of 1958: - Loss from the sale of accounts receivable if such accounts arose under the accrual method of accounting; and - If you itemized your deductions, casualty or theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, and educational expenses).